 Are there different types of membership?

-- Free to all Staunton and Augusta County residents age 60-plus.
+- is free to all Staunton and Augusta County residents age 60-plus.

-- Open to Staunton and Augusta County residents age 55-plus.
+- is open to Staunton and Augusta County residents age 60-plus.

 Is transportation available?